ysoftwareab/sane.mk/README.md

 On macOS, it uses [Homebrew](https://brew.sh) to install and prefer GNU variants.
 Zero risk.
 Formulas and casks go in `Brewfile`, custom installations go in `Brewfile.sh`.

+## AI Agent Skill

+Install the [sane.mk skill](./SKILL.md) to have your AI agent understand and extend the sane.mk framework for shared deps, check, build, test, dist, debug, and system workflows.

+`pnpx skills add andreineculau/sane.mk`

 ## Usage

 You can either have this repository as a submodule (or even NodeJS/Python dependency),